-Healthcare is among the industries that have faced the least technological transformation up until now.
+Healthcare Mobile App Development is among the industries that have faced the least technological transformation up until now.
 This is because there are a lot of hurdles in implementing technology into healthcare operations.
 The recent advancement in Artificial Intelligence (AI) and Augmented Reality (AR) technologies could overhaul the way healthcare operations take place but unfortunately, most of the digitization efforts are delayed or failed because of strict regulatory compliance and patient data privacy requirements.

 Current trends in Mobile Healthcare Solutions

 The continuous innovations in Machine learning (ML) technology is opening up new horizons for the healthcare industry.
 Technology experts and entrepreneurs are figuring out innovative ways to make extensive use of data science into healthcare technology solutions.
 Some industry verticals in healthcare such as pharmaceutical companies, clinics, etc. already have started to utilize machine learning.

 The principle of ML is that you provide the ML algorithms with relevant information for its training.
 As you infuse more diversified data such as patient’s EKG results, heartbeats, BMI, etc, the system starts understanding more about the particular patient.
 The more diversified the data is the better the outcome would be.

 Of course, the ML model would need retraining, but the success of it is heavily dependent on your data science and development team’s collaboration.
 A perfect ML system will provide users/patients with realistic health treatment forecasts.
 With more training, the system gets more accurate and can be a trusted method for treatment planning.